Shadows / Blender

 - ESM Bias

-Configuring Sun Shadows
+Configuring Cascades for Sun Shadows

 - Go to active camera view using the View→Cameras→Active Camera menu or Numpad 0 key.